eliteweblabs/phaseline/src/content/work/165-cedar.md

 ---
-title: 'Bloom Agency'
+title: '165 Cedar St'
-subtitle: 'A fast-growing SaaS startup building collaboration tools for remote tech teams.'
+subtitle: 'Somerville, MA.'
 description: 'Bloom came to us with a vision: vibrant, fearless design to match their Gen Z clients.
 We delivered a bold new brand identity that feels young but strategic, with a dynamic color system, expressive type, and content-first layouts that pop on social and the web.'
 list:
   - 'Full brand refresh'